twitter/communitynotes/content/values.md

 3. <div> <strong> Be helpful, even to those who disagree </strong>
    <label>
-   Birdwatch aims to help all people better understand issues discussed in Tweets, including people who may hold different viewpoints.
+   Community Notes aims to help all people better understand issues discussed in Tweets, including people who may hold different viewpoints.
 Contribute in a way that even those who may disagree with you might find helpful and respectful.
 Avoid hateful, derogatory, or inflammatory language.
    </label>
    </div>